tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-3.md

 ## Conclusion

-We have come a long way in this post, and we now have a working chatroom!
-We have also fixed a major issue with our server, and created a custom data structure to handle client interfacer objects.
-We have also created a custom log scene in Godot, which will be a useful tool for debugging and logging in the future.
+We've made great progress in building a functional chatroom for our MMO.
+Not only have we set up a real-time messaging system between the client and server, but we have also fixed a major issue with our server, created a custom data structure to handle client interfacer objects, and made our own custom log in Godot, which will be a useful tool for debugging and logging in the future.

-In [the next post](/2024/11/10/godot-golang-mmo-part-4), we will work on improving the logic for handling messages on both the server and client side by implementing state machines.
-This will allow us to handle more complex game logic and set ourselves up for building a more sophisticated game world.
-Hope to see you there!
+In [the next post](/2024/11/10/godot-golang-mmo-part-4), enhance the message handling logic on both the server and client sides by implementing state machines.
+This will set the stage for more complex game mechanics and help us build a more immersive and scalable game world.
+Don’t miss it – see you there!

 ---